 Some businesses like to choose a charity and donate a a percentage of their profit to them at the end of the year too.
 Again try to choose a smaller charity that may benefit from your support.
 Even better if it is a charity that fits in with your brand ethos.

-So start small, maybe try and make one change and let’s join the movement to create a more ethical, conscious business world!
+So start small, maybe try and make one change and let’s join the movement to create a more ethical, sustainable and conscious business world!

 let’s join the movement to create a more ethical, conscious business world!